Temporomandibular Joint Syndrome (TMJ) (cont.)

 - Eating soft foods and avoiding chewing gum

-- Massage or gentle self-stretching of the jaw and neck muscles (your doctor or physical therapist can recommend appropriate stretches)
+- Massage or gentle self-stretching of the jaw and neck muscles (a doctor or physical therapist can recommend appropriate stretches)

 - Relaxation techniques and stress reduction

 When home remedies are not effective, medical treatment options may be necessary.
-These include:
+These include the following:

 - Botox may be used to relax the muscles of the jaw.
 However, this is not currently an FDA-approved treatment for TMJ syndrome.